AdobeDocs/commerce-webapi/src/pages/index.md

 [Getting Starting](get-started/)

-The Magento web API framework provides integrators and developers the means to use web services that communicate with the Magento system.
+The Commerce web API framework provides integrators and developers the means to use web services that communicate with the Adobe Commerce.

 <DiscoverBlock slots="link, text"/>